+1 1 1

-I I Do l
+Do

-Th lood on an arraball final that a changes D = = b = = = := :=
+T1 land a name of the Hill Conditions changes D

-lead agency shall find that a Do changes in
+lead agency shall find that a in the Do changes in llee meur

 ect may have a significant effect project the project Has new

-he environment and thereby require require major
+he environment and thereby require require major information

 uire an EIR to be prepared for the major revisions to become

-ect where there is substantial the 2018 Final available,
+ject where there is substantial the 2018 Final available,

-lence, in light of the whole record, tothe SEIS/EIR resulting in
+lence, in light of the whole record, to the SEIS/EIR resulting in

 any of the following conditions 2018 Final previously

 occur.
 Where prior to SEIS/EIR new or undisclosed

-mencement of the environmental because changed significant
+nmencement of the environmental because changed significant

-lysis a project proponent agrees to circumstances impacts, a
+lysis a project proponent agrees to of new circumstances

 gation measures or project involving new change in

 difications that would avoid any impacts significant the severity

 nificant effect on the environment or impacts or of

 vould mitigate the significant changes substantially significant

-ironmental effect, a lead agency in the more severe impacts, or
+ironmental effect, a lead agency Ciamiti Cimmidi in the more severe impacts, or

-d not prepare an EIR solely Significance a change in
+d not prepare an EIR solely Significance severity of a change in

-ause without mitigation the Determination the
+ause without mitigation the Determination - the

-ironmental effects would have from the forthe identified feasibility of
+ironmental effects would have from the for the identified feasibility of

 n significant (per section 15065 of 2018 Final Revised the 2018 Final mitigation

-the state CEQA guidelines): SEIS/EIR Project impacts?
+state CEQA guidelines): SEIS/EIR Project impacts?
 SEIS/EIR? measures?

 a) Does the project have the potential LTS-M LTS-M No No No

 to degrade the quality of the

 environment, substantially reduce

 the habitat of a fish or wildlife

 species, cause a fish or wildlife

 population to drop below self-

 sustaining levels, threaten to

 eliminate a plant or animal

 community, substantially reduce

 the number or restrict the range of

 a rare or endangered plant or

 animal or eliminate important

-examples of the major periods of

-California history or prehistory?
 1

+1 examples of the major periods of

+L California history or prehistory?

 b) Does the project have impacts that SU SU No No No

-, , , , , , , , , , , , , , , , , , , are individually limited, but 1 ' '0 140

-1
+' are individually limited, but

 cumulatively considerable?
-1

 ("Cumulatively considerable"

-means that the incremental effects 1
+means that the incremental effects

-I of a project are significant when 1
+of a project are significant when

-I viewed in connection with the 1
+viewed in connection with the

-I effects of past projects, the effects 1
+effects of past projects, the effects

-of other current projects, and the 1
+of other current projects, and the

-effects of past, present and 1
+effects of past, present and

 1 probable future projects)?
-1

-0, · · · · · SU SU Na No No

-c) Does the project have 30 30 No No No
+c) Does the project have SU SU No No No

-environmental effects which will 1
+, , , , , , , , , , , , , , , , , , , environmental effects which will '10 140 140

-I cause substantial adverse effects 1
+cause substantial adverse effects

-1 on human beings, either directly or 1
+1 on human beings, either directly or

 indirectly?

--